There’s so many things to do in Newcastle, you’ll be wondering why you didn’t visit this underrated city near Sydney sooner!

 If you’re looking for things to do at night in Newcastle, join the crime tour, which takes 90 minutes and takes you around the oldest and most historic areas of the city.
 You’ll learn all about the infamous criminals in the city and would be a something different to experience.

 Best of all, it costs just $34.
-Book your tickets from here.
+Check availability to go on the Crime Tour here.

 7. Check out the Bogey Hole